mediamonks/react-redux-component-init/docs/usage/client-only.md

  - The init action handles some sensitive data that should not be accessed by the server
  - The init action uses some data that is only available in the browser, like `localStorage`

-In our example, the `<Comments>` component should be initialized later because of the first to reasons listed above.
+In our example, the `<Comments>` component should be initialized later because of the first two reasons listed above.
 We could skip `react-redux-component-init` and just add our action to the `componentDidMount()` hook of `<Comments>`.
 However, we don't want to refactor our components every time we move work between client and server.
 It is also convenient to have all our initialization